Bluette1/coding-diary/content/blog/projects/bookshare-app-stimulus-hotwire/index.md

 ---
 title: Bookshare App Using Hotwire & Stimulus
 date: "2024-09-18T22:40:32.169Z"
-description: Build s Bookshare App Using Hotwire & Stimulus.
+description: Build a Bookshare App Using Hotwire & Stimulus.
 ---
-Sure!
 Here’s a step-by-step guide to start a Rails app project called **Book Share** that uses Hotwire and Stimulus for user accounts and sharing what users are reading.

 ### Step 1: Set Up Your Rails Environment